Adrian-95/adrian-95.github.io/content/Introducing Past Climate.md

 ### Did you know? ###

-As a matter of fact, the website Past Climate is written in Python, powered by the latest [Pelican](https://github.com/getpelican/pelican) technology.
+As a matter of fact, the website Past Climate is powered by the latest [Pelican](https://github.com/getpelican/pelican) technology, which runs in Python.
 It is only fitting, I think, considering the fact that we will be looking at python scripts quite often from now on.

 On a final note, I'd like to add that I'm no computer scientist and that I'm always looking to improve.
 I would like to hear from you if you have any ideas or suggestions related to my work.